Ideamaxwu/biggy/alpha_src/README.md

 # Abstract

-This is a ALPHA implementation of biggy using Maven instead of shell scripts in demo_src.
+This is an ALPHA implementation of biggy using Maven instead of shell scripts in demo_src.